 Our science target for the estimator is the Cosmic Microwave Background (CMB) Cold Spot (CS).
 The CS is a region in the CMB that appears significantly colder than the surrounding areas, deviating from the expected isotropic distribution predicted by the standard model of cosmology.
-It is located at galactic coordinate $(l, b)\sim (209^\circ, 57^\circ)$ and extends approximately $10^\circ$ in angular radius, see Figure \ref{fig:cs_position_and_profile}.
-Since its initial identification in the WMAP data~\cite{Vielva:2003et}, the anomaly has been the subject of numerous analyses ~\cite{Cruz:2004ce,Cruz:2006sv,Cruz:2008sb}.
-Observations from the \textit{Planck} satellite reaffirmed the cold spot and placed its significance at roughly \(3\sigma\) when evaluated against the predictions of the \(\Lambda\)CDM model~\citep{Planck:2015igc}.
+It is located at Galactic coordinates $(l, b)\sim (209^\circ, 57^\circ)$ and extends approximately $10^\circ$ in angular radius, see Figure~\ref{fig:cs_position_and_profile}.
+Since its initial identification in the WMAP data~\cite{Vielva:2003et}, the anomaly has been the subject of numerous analyses~\cite{Cruz:2004ce,Cruz:2006sv,Cruz:2008sb}.
+Observations from the \textit{Planck} satellite reaffirmed the Cold Spot and placed its significance at roughly \(3\sigma\) when evaluated against the predictions of the \(\Lambda\)CDM model~\citep{Planck:2015igc}.
 Unlike random Gaussian fluctuations predicted by the standard cosmological model $\Lambda$CDM, the CS exhibits a coherent temperature profile that is difficult to attribute to random fluctuations~\cite{vielva2010comprehensive, cruz2009wmap}.

-The possibility that the CS can be explained by Galactic foregrounds is small, as its spectrum remains constant with frequency, and it lies in a region with minimal foreground contamination~\citep{cruz2006non}.
-However, recently \cite{lambas2024cmb} presented evidence that the CMB cold spot could be largely attributable to foreground effects from galaxies, especially those within the Eridanus supergroup.
-Similarly, the Sunyaev-Zel’dovich effect is an unlikely cause, given the absence of any major low-redshift clusters in that direction.
-Several alternative explanations have been proposed, such as cosmic texture or huge voids in the line of sight.
+A purely Galactic-foreground explanation of the CS is unlikely, as its spectrum remains constant with frequency, and it lies in a region with minimal foreground contamination~\citep{Cruz:2006sv}.
+However, recently \cite{lambas2024cmb} presented evidence that the CMB Cold Spot could be largely attributable to foreground effects from galaxies, especially those within the Eridanus supergroup.
+Similarly, the Sunyaev--Zel'dovich effect is an unlikely cause, given the absence of any major low-redshift clusters in that direction.
+Several alternative explanations have been proposed, including a cosmic texture or a large void along the line of sight.
 However, ~\citep{Owusu:2022etl} ruled out the possibility that the CS is due to a large void between us and the surface of last scattering.
 The evidence ratio favored the standard $\Lambda$CDM model over the supervoid hypothesis, with odds of 1:13 (1:20) for SMICA (NILC) maps \cite{Akrami:2018mcd}, compared to the original odds 56:1 (21:1) using temperature data alone.